mrmodise/nodejs-ecommerce-store/README.md

  aggg!!
 Project does not run
  ```
- Added package-lock.json file to manage dependencies version.
-This should resolve issues with inconsistent dependencies
+ * Make sure Elasticsearch is running (version 1.7.5).
+ * If using MongoDB locally, make sure it is running as well.
  ```

+ ## Testing

+ Add testing data to the applicaiton by loading API data from Faker API.
+To do this, open ``http://localhost:3000/api/<name-of-category-added>``.
+Do this for all categories.
+I will automate this functionality with Cypress/Nightwatch UI automation tool.

+ To run automated UI tests, run ```npm test```

 ## Whats Next
 I am planning to add e2e tests using Protractor.
 These are tests that automate UI testing on the Browser.
  ```
  1. REFACTOR!
 Clean code comments
  2. REFACTOR!
 Improved code readability
  3. More functionality to the ecommerce
- 4. Write a detailed tutorial - probably use a package to generate one from the code comments
+ 4. Write a detailed tutorial - probably use a package to generate one
+  from the code comments
  ```
  ### License